-Not long afterwards I visited the San Gabriel Hilton hotel and was surprised to see a plush office in the hotel lobby occupied by the California Investment Immigration Fund (CIIF), an EB-5 regional center whose purpose is to secure EB-5 visas for wealthy Chinese investors.
+Not long afterwards I visited the San Gabriel Hilton hotel and found a plush office in the hotel lobby occupied by the California Investment Immigration Fund (CIIF), an EB-5 regional center whose purpose is to secure EB-5 visas for wealthy Chinese investors.
 Because of my Chicago experience I entered their office with some skepticism and asked them what projects they were trying to fund.

 I called the Indio planning department to verify this project, and they explained that indeed a development plan had been submitted for their approval of a hotel and restaurants, but there was no office building in the development plan.
 At that time I surmised that this discrepancy was probably due to a lack of investors, not necessarily a fraud.
 Lots of projects get downsized due to lack of funds.